 On 8 August the Chilean Supreme Court rules to lift Pinochet's immunity from prosecution so he can be charged with 18 of the kidnappings and 57 of the executions carried out during the Caravan of Death that followed the 1973 coup.
 The efforts to prove that he is medically unfit for trial are renewed.

-2001 - In January Chilean Judge Juan Guzmán Tapia questions Pinochet on the circumstances surrounding the Caravan of Death.
+2001 - Chilean Judge Juan Guzmán Tapia questions Pinochet on the circumstances surrounding the Caravan of Death.
 It is the first time the former dictator has been legally called to account for the human rights abuses of his regime.

-As a result Pinochet is charged and placed under house arrest in his Santiago mansion on 30 January.
+Pinochet is charged and placed under house arrest in his Santiago mansion on 30 January.
 He is released on bail on 11 April.
 On 9 July Chile's Appeals Court rules that Pinochet is mentally unfit for trial due to dementia.

 2002 - In June Judge Guzmán announces that extradition proceedings may be launched against Henry Kissinger in an attempt to force him to travel to Chile and appear before a judicial investigation into CIA involvement in the coup.
 The investigation is seeking to determine whether US officials passed the names of suspected left-wing Americans to Chilean military authorities - the existence of such a list having been verified by declassified documents.

 On 1 July Chile's Supreme Court reaffirms that Pinochet cannot be put of trial because of his ill-health.
 Judge Guzmán is ordered to halt his Caravan of Death case against the former dictator.
 Three days later Pinochet resigns as senator for life, formally ending his political career.
-According to his son, Pinochet made his decision "as a contribution to social peace in Chile."
+According to his son, Pinochet made his decision "as a contribution to social peace in Chile".
 Pinochet had not attended the Senate since 1998.

 Pinochet's letter of resignation states that his health prevents him from properly carrying out his duties as a senator.
-His withdrawal from public life has been made with a "clean conscience."
-Though "there still remain too many passions" to expect "a verdict that is objective, serene and, above all, fair", history would honour his "soldierly sacrifice."
+His withdrawal from public life has been made with a "clean conscience".
+Though "there still remain too many passions" to expect "a verdict that is objective, serene and, above all, fair", history would honour his "soldierly sacrifice".

-Meanwhile, in a rare interview broadcast by the Miami-based Spanish language television station WDLP-22 on 24 November, Pinochet says he has no regrets about his time in power and refuses to apologise for the abuses of his regime.
+2003 - In a rare interview broadcast by the Miami-based Spanish language television station WDLP-22 on 24 November, Pinochet says he has no regrets about his time in power and refuses to apologise for the abuses of his regime.

 "I never aspired to be a dictator because ...
 I considered that to be a dictator would end badly," Pinochet says.
 "I always acted in a democratic way. ...
 Who shall I ask to be pardoned by?
 They say I should ask for forgiveness, what shall I ask to be forgiven for? ...
 I feel like an angel.
 I have no resentment."